elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/basic-math-operators-in-javascript.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In programming, we apply operands to operators.
-They can be left- or right-hand operands and a single argument or value depending on the case.</div><br />
-  <div><strong>Technical Response:</strong> Operands are expressions or values on which an operator operates or works (often constants or variables, but sub-expressions are also permitted).
+  <div><strong>Interview Response:</strong> An operand is a value or variable used in an expression with an operator to produce a result.
+It can be a constant, a variable, an object, or any expression that evaluates to a value.
   </div>
   </div>
 </details>

 ---

-### Explain the difference between a Binary and a Unary operand?
+### Explain the difference between a Binary, and a Unary operand

 <details>
   <summary><strong>View Answer:</strong></summary>